Greh/greh.github.com/_posts/2015-07-02-post-osbridge.md

 [HTTP Can Do That?!](http://opensourcebridge.org/sessions/1433)
 Sumana Harihareswara
 I don’t know what to say about this, HTTP is a nonsensical mystery to me, but apparently it surprises people who use it regularly as well.
-Also I have a soft spot for talks of the “look how at the weird way this breaks” variety.
+Also I have a soft spot for talks of the “look at the weird way this breaks” variety.

 [Bridging the Digital Divide with SMS Bots](http://opensourcebridge.org/sessions/1461)
 Briar Rose Schreiber